 Nandita Sharma is an activist, scholar, and the author of Home Economics: Nationalism and the Making of ‘Migrant Workers’ in Canada (University of Toronto Press, 2006), and “Anti-Trafficking Rhetoric and the Making of a Global Apartheid” (NWSA #17, 2005).
 In this interview, she addresses the effects of anti-trafficking on migrant women doing sex work.
 She critiques the notion of “trafficking” in the context of the increasing necessity of global migration and the tightening of borders in the global North.
 According to Sharma, border restrictions, rather than “trafficking,” are the biggest impediment to the self-determination of (im)migrant women in Canada.

-Robyn Maynard interviewed Sharma and Yee in February 2010 for No One Is Illegal Radio’s edition “Sex Work, Migration, and Anti-Trafficking.”
+Robyn Maynard interviewed Sharma in February 2010 for No One Is Illegal Radio’s edition “Sex Work, Migration, and Anti-Trafficking.”
 Edited excerpts of that interview were published in Upping the Anti #10, and are reprinted here with permission.

 Maynard: How do the government and media use the idea of “sex slavery” to create moral panic?
 What are the consequences for migrant women doing sex work?